 Open Your Demo Account

-Sign up with a regulated broker (Pepperstone, IC Markets, or Oanda are solid choices).
-Open a demo account — it's free, uses virtual money, and mirrors real market conditions exactly.
+Sign up with a regulated broker.
+I use and recommend GenesisFX Markets, open a demo account, it's free, uses virtual money, and mirrors real market conditions exactly.
 Get familiar with placing, managing, and closing trades.

 Week 3